SreeAkhil2000/data_formats/JSON/aboutJSON.md

 also all the programmin languages have libraries to support these formats.
 JSON format is great even for nested\
 objects.

-The common JSON types are Strings, Numbers, Booleans, null, Arrays, Objects (Key-value pair)
+The common JSON types are Strings, Numbers, Booleans, null, Arrays, and Objects (Key-value pair)

 Example for basic JSON schema looks like, [JSON Example](./learning.json):